-- Prioritize nursing care for a patient with heart failure - 2.
+- 1. Prioritize nursing care for a patient with heart failure - 2.
 Incorporate evidence-based practice while caring for a patient with heart failure - 3.
-Relate chest X ray and echocardiogram results to patient condition - 4.
-Administer cardiac related medications safely - 5.
-Communicate therapeutically with a patient experiencing an acute health care event - 6.
+Administer cardiac related medications safely - 4.
+Communicate therapeutically with a patient experiencing an acute health care event - 5.
 Report complete, accurate, and pertinent information to the health care team